andy-guttridge/song-mates/README.md

 - Initially, allauth configuration was set to require the user to login with an email address and for email verification to be required.
 However, this resulted in a Django 'connection refused' error.
 This was caused by the fact no email server was availabe to send verification request emails.
 Settings were changed so that account login is by username rather than email address.
 - Testing of the update profile form showed that profile pictures were not uploading to cloudinary.
 This was rectifed by adding the `enctype="multipart/form-data"` attribute to the form element.
 - While testing the search feature, it was realised that if the user did not select any genres, no profiles would be returned.
 This was fixed by adding a simple conditional statement to ensure that profiles are not filtered by genre if no genres are selected.
 - During testing, it was found that the 'Show my collaborators only' checkbox on the search form was overriding other search results.
 For example, if a genre of 'Hip-Hop' was selected in the genres menu and the checkbox to show collaborators only was selected, collaborators would show in the search results even if none of them were matched with the 'Hip-Hop' selection.
 The correct outcome in this case would be no search results.
-This was bug was caused by an incorrect boolean condition in an if statement and easily fixed.
+This was bug was caused by an incorrect boolean condition in an if statement.
 - Non-authenticated users using the search function resulted in a server error.
 This was caused by an attempt to reference the user's profile in the `SearchProfile` view.
 This was fixed by moving the offending code inside a conditional statement checking for an authenticated user.
 - Testing uploading an invalid  profile image resulted in an error.
 This was fixed by adding a try/except block to the view code.
 A Django message is displayed within the except block in the event of an error.
-- The modal dialog for sending a user to user message in the Find Collaborators page was always displaying the name of the first user profile in the list, no matter which user selected to send a message to.
+- The modal dialog for sending a user to user message in the Find Collaborators page was always displaying the name of the first user profile in the list, no matter which user was selected to send a message to.
 This was because Bootstrap modals must have a unique `id` attribute.
 All the modals had been given the same `id` within the `for` loop that renders profiles.
 This was also the case for the corresponding `data-bs-modal` attribute of the buttons used to open the modal from each profile.
 This was fixed by appending the primary key for each user to the modal `id` and button `data-bs-modal` attribute.
 - The modal dialogs for rejecting incoming or cancelling outgoing collaboration requests were targetting the incorrect users, meaning that when there were multiple collaboration requests for one user, the incorrect one would be deleted from the database.
 This was for a similar reason as the above issue with user messages, and was fixed by moving the modals within the for loop and applying unique `id` attributes to the forms and buttons for each collaboration request.
 - The 'Show only my collaborators' checkbox on the search form was always returning no results, even when the user did have collaborators.
 This was fixed by additional checks for empty querysets and whether the checkbox has been selected in the `SearchProfile` class in `views.py`.

 ### Unresolved bugs
 The following bugs were not resolved due to time constraints:
 - If user A sends a collaboration request to user B, user B then opens their collaboration requests inbox, and user A then cancels the collaboration request, user B can still accept the collaboration request if they happen not to refresh their browser.
 This was not deemed a major bug, as the timing and sequence of events would have to be very specific for this to occur, and users can still choose to un-collaborate at any time.
 - Entering a search term and selecting a genre in the search form returns all profiles matching the search term if there are no profiles matching the genre.
 Intended behaviour is that no results would be returned in this circumstance.
+This would likely be resolved by re-factoring the search code as would be planned for a future version of the site.

 ## Deployment

-SongMates is deployed to Heroku.
+SongMates is deployed to Heroku, using an ElephantSQL Postgres database.
 To duplicate deployment to Heroku, follow these steps:

 - Fork or clone this repository in GitHub.